Cognitive Automation: Definition, How It Works, Example & Benefits

 Improved Customer Experience

-Cognitive automation enhances the customer experience by providing prompt and accurate responses, round-the-clock support, and personalized interactions.
+Cognitive automation enhances the customer experience by providing accurate responses, round-the-clock support, and personalized interactions.
 This results in increased customer satisfaction, loyalty, and a positive brand image, ultimately leading to business growth and a competitive advantage in the market.

 Uses of Cognitive Automation